webplatform/docs/css/data_types/url/index.md

 }
 }}{{Single Example
 |Language=CSS
-|Description=
-'''Escaped Characters and Data URIs'''
+|Description='''Escaped Characters and Data URIs'''

 The '''\''' character allows you to escape the following character in a url string, allowing you to nest quotation marks (or you can simply use a different quotation mark type).
 To break a long string across multiple lines,  use a '''\''' escape character as the ''final'' character in each line.
 {{Note|This example does not work in Internet Explorer, which does not support xml data URI values without full URI encoding.}}